coq/coq/doc/sphinx/language/gallina-specification-language.rst

    .. cmdv:: Inductive @ident @binders {? : @type } := {? | } {*| @ident : @type } {* with {? | } {*| @ident @binders {? : @type } } }

-      In this variant, the inductive definitions are parametrized with :token:`binders`.
+      In this variant, the inductive definitions are parameterized with :token:`binders`.
 However, parameters correspond to a local context in which the whole set of inductive declarations is done.
 For this reason, the parameters must be strictly the same for each inductive types.